tuohmas/correcting-retracted-studies/README.md

-# correcting-retracted-studies
+# Correcting studies from scientific sources
-retracted-studies Data wrangling and data analysis for conversations about retracted COVID-19 studies
+Code for data collection, wrangling and analysis for conversations about retracted COVID-19 studies